awsdocs/amazon-sns-developer-guide/doc_source/sns-mobile-application-as-subscriber.md

 1. [Obtain the credentials and device token](sns-prerequisites-for-mobile-push-notifications.md) for the mobile platforms that you want to support\.

 1. Use the credentials to create a platform application object \(`PlatformApplicationArn`\) using Amazon SNS\.
-For more information, see [Creating a platform endpoint](mobile-platform-endpoint.md)\.
+For more information, see [Creating a platform application](mobile-push-send-register.md)\.

-1. Use the returned credentials to request a device token for your mobile app and device from the mobile platforms\.
+1. Use the returned credentials to request a device token for your mobile app and device from the push notification service\.
 The token you receive represents your mobile app and device\.

 1. Use the device token and the `PlatformApplicationArn` to create a platform endpoint object \(`EndpointArn`\) using Amazon SNS\.
 For more information, see [Creating a platform endpoint](mobile-platform-endpoint.md)\.